 If you already have a will, where is it kept?
 Who serves-or will serve-as the executor of the will?
-(Remember: an executor is the person who carries out your final wishes) Real estate: If you need to create a will, list any home(s) or property you own.
+(Remember: an executor is the person who carries out your final wishes) (Remember, an executor is the person who carries out your mat wishes) Real estate: If you need to create a will, list any home(s) or property you own.
 Savings and retirement: List bank/financial institution name, contact information, and type of account (checking, savings, pension, 401k).
 List people who will be financially impacted by your death.
 Pets: List your personal and service animals.
-Misc: List valuable personal property you own, such as jewelry, cars, boats, etc.
+Miss List valuable gamenal grant who was such as it will be a second Misc: List valuable personal property you own, such as jewelry, cars, boats, etc.